 NOTE: I should mention here, that if you wish to study this subject out further, there are two other clues worth following.
 The first is the census undertaken while Quirinius was governing Syria (Lk 2:1-7), and the second is the prophecy in (Dan 9:24-27) about when the Messiah would be born.
 I did not mention these primarily because there is wide disagreement on the dating and interpretation for both of them.

 NOTE: It is also important to add that despite what you may have been taught, the calendars we use today do not perfectly correspond to a beginning at Christ's birth.
 Obviously, they are off by anywhere from 5-6 years.
 This is due to some miscalculations over time by those who developed the calendar we use today.
-It is too complicated to explain here.
+I explain this a little more here.